-In respone to the increasingly dangerous and unlawful conduct by the PRC as described above,1 the Philippines is reportedly considering legal action. ii Although the Philippines is clear-eyed regarding the likelihood that the PRC will ignore any adverse legal ruling (much like it has disregarded the Arbitral Tribunal), iii the Philippines' readiness to pursue legal action through international legal institutions continues to reinforce the rule of law while eroding the PRC's efforts to establish alternative legal narratives.
-Philippine officials have suggested that a new lawsuit could focus on marine environmental harm associated with the PRC activity in the Philippine EEZ.
-IV
+• In response to the increasingly dangerous and unlawful conduct by the PRC as described above, lix the Philippines is reportedly considering legal action.
+Despite the likelihood that the PRC will ignore any adverse legal ruling

+(much like it has disregarded the Arbitral Tribunal), lxi the Philippines' readiness to pursue legal action through international legal institutions continues to reinforce the rule of law while eroding the PRC's efforts to establish alternative legal narratives. lxii Philippine officials have suggested that a new lawsuit could focus on marine environmental harm associated with the PRC activity in the Philippine EEZ. lxiii